AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 chart.area3d(data);
 ```

-As you can see from the snippet from above, you need to use {api:anychart.core.cartesian.series.Area3d}**.area3d()**{api} method to create 3D area series.
-Here is a sample of 3D area chart:
+As you can see from the snippet above, you need to use {api:anychart.core.cartesian.series.Area3d}**.area()**{api} method to create 3D area series.
+Here is a sample of a 3D area chart:

 {sample}BCT\_AreaChart\_12{sample}